wattlehq/RFC/README.md

 | Project | Description | Status
 --- | --- | ---
-Design System | A set of React components based on the DTA's design system | 🚧 In Progress Core | Core
+Design System | A set of React components based on the DTA's design system guidelines | 🚧 In Progress Foundation | The foundation platform providing the ground work to build modules | 🚀 Alpha [RFC-001](RFC/RFC-001.md) | Building and property certificates | 🗺 Planning [RFC-006](RFC/RFC-006.md) | Electronic Property Filing | 🚧 In Progress

 ## Values